-Everyone has a stomach ache from time to time, but some symptoms warrant a visit to the doctor — or the emergency room.
+Everyone has stomach pain or nausea or cramps and diarrhea from time to time, but some symptoms warrant a visit to the doctor.
+Here's why your stomach might hurt.

-Whether it’s nausea, heartburn, diarrhea, or gas pains, everyone is hit with stomach and abdominal woes sooner or later.
+Whether it’s nausea, heartburn, diarrhea, cramps, or diarrhea, everyone is hit with stomach and abdominal woes sooner or later.
 Usually, you can tie your symptoms to overeating, a stomach virus that’s going around, or another likely cause.
 And if you recover fairly quickly, the odds are your self-diagnosis was right.

 Doctors classify stomach pain as acute or chronic.
 Acute is when your pain lasts for a few days and gets progressively worse.
 Chronic pain comes and goes for months or years and remains relatively the same.